 Ultimately though it’s the lack of mobile-responsiveness that is likely holding him down in the rankings.

-There are many free WordPress website themes out there that work great (like the one I use).
+There are many free WordPress website themes out there that work great (like the one I started with).
 Check out all the themes (some free and some paid) at aThemes.

 Confused about the basics of websites?
 I break that in a very in-depth post about how to Build a Website from Scratch (click to read on my site).

 What does SEO tools mean?